gcapes/git-course/_episodes/08-rebasing.md

 > conflicts in the long run.
 But again, it is considered a better practice to use
 > merge and deal with conflicts rather than mess up shared branches using rebase.
 {: .callout}

-## Interactive rebasing
-`git rebase -i` will open an interactive rebasing session.
-This provides an opportunity to edit, delete, combine, and reorder individual commits as they are moved onto the new base commit.
-This can be useful for cleaning up history before sharing it with others.